buseca/patternbolt/README.md

 ##More info

-You can check the demo pagea at http://buseca.github.io/patternbolt/<br>
+You can check the demo page at http://buseca.github.io/patternbolt/<br>
 You can find me on twitter: **<a href="https://twitter.com/ruggeromotta">@ruggeromotta</a>**